nalmadi/nalmadi.github.io/_posts/2023-12-22-student-interview-Shin.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Shin Xinyue Wu '26, who will tell us about her recent experience as a data analyst intern at Hosstinn.
+Today, I have the pleasure of talking to Shin Xinyue Wu '26, who will tell us about her recent experience as a Data Analyst intern at hosstinn.

 **Naser: Can you tell us about your role and responsibilities during your tech internship?**

-Shin: Last summer, I had an incredible internship experience at Hosstinn, a startup company in Barcelona.
+Shin: Last summer, I had an incredible internship experience at hosstinn, a startup company in Barcelona.
 They focus on developing an EdTech platform for upskilling hotel staff.
 As a data analyst intern under the CEO & co-founder's mentorship, my main responsibility was to analyze data for insights to enhance the platform's growth and effectiveness.

 The experience had two parts.
 The first was understanding the platform's front-end (Angular) and back-end (Django) frameworks, and the PostgreSQL database.
 With no prior experience in data analysis or these languages, I spent the first two weeks understanding Angular and Django and utilizing SQL to integrate data with the help of ChatGPT and YouTube tutorials.